enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/creating-your-first-notebook.md

 The first two cells are exactly the same.
 The first one was executed while the 2nd was not.
 They are `Text/Markdown` cells.

 The third cell is the first `Code` cell.
-It was also the first cell of that type that was executed.
-Shown by `[1]:`.
+The `[1]:` to the left of it means that this was the first `Code` cell that was executed.

-If you run the same cell again or a different cell, the number will increase.
-Shown in the second cell;`[2]:`.
+If you run the same cell again or run a different cell, the number will increase.
+For example, notice that other cells say `[2]:`.

-The `Hello World` and `'Hello World'` Are outputs from the two code cells.
+The `Hello World` and `'Hello World'` are outputs from the two code cells.

 > 💡 To learn more about markdown, check the *Learn More* section.

 Next, save the notebook.

-> We will be using the same notebook in the next few workouts to import and analyze a dataset.
+> ℹ️ We will be using the same notebook in the next few workouts to import and analyze a dataset.